Fdawgs/node-poppler/CONTRIBUTING.md

 1. Create a release branch with the convention `release/x.x.x`
 2. `package.json` needs to have a version update based on the content being released, remembering to adhere to semantic versioning
-3. Generate the API docs if any changes have been made with `yarn doc`
+3. Generate the API docs if any changes have been made with `npm run doc`
-4. Generate the changelog with `yarn changelog`
+4. Generate the changelog with `npm run changelog`
 5. Create a tag for the version; the naming convention is the version (vx.x.x)
 6. Push the tag to the repository
 7. Draft a release in the release tab with release notes, copying the notes from the changelog